icewolfz/oiMUD/README.md

 1. `git clone https://github.com/icewolfz/oiMUD.git` or `git pull` if already ready cloned, or you can download and unzip the source archive
 1. `npm install` install all required modules, if already installed and do not need to update this skip can be skipped
-1. `nmp run build:all` Build all required files and create them in dist folder
+1. `nmp run build` Builds bungled debug and release version for client

 ### Advanced build options